determined-ai/determined/docs/release-notes/username-cant-make-same-user.rst

 **Bug Fixes**

--  Users: Fix a bug where if a user is renamed an error was returned trying to create a user with the original username of the renamed user.
+-  Users: Resolved an issue that was causing an error when attempting to create a new user with a username that was previously used by a renamed user.